Ed1123/100-days-of-code/r3-log.md

 **Thoughts:** Starting to feel overwhelmed by this problem.
 I'd like to move in the [Hacktoberfest](hacktoberfest.digitalocean.com) direction, but I feel like I have to finish this problem first.
 I may just postpone it for another month or so... damn.
 Feeling overwhelmed.

+### Day 58: October 2nd, 2020 (shortest non-shared substring)

+**Today's Progress**: I hope this simple implementation fits into the given memory and time limits.
+I also watch a conference by Raymond Hettinger at PyBay2019, [The Mental Game of Python](https://www.youtube.com/watch?v=Uwuv05aZ6ug).

+**Thoughts:** Feeling down.
+I just went through the day.